Having an issue with Smilebox? Providing a Screenshot when you submit a request, can help us to quickly solve the problem!

 - Click Start > Type "Snipping Tool" in the search bar > Select Snipping Tool

-Windows 10 users can start typing 'snipping tool' while on the Start screen and select it from the search results.
+Windows 10 users can start typing the 'snipping tool' while on the Start screen and select it from the search results.
 Use the tools shown below to click and drag a box around the section of the screen you want to capture, then click Save or and save the image in a location you can easily access.
 Then, attach your saved image to your email reply.

 Method 2: Print Screen